keboola/connection-docs/manipulation/transformations/julia/index.md

 via the [API](https://developers.keboola.com/integrate/storage/api/configurations/) though.

 ### Memory and Processing Constraints
-The Docker container running the Julia transformation has 8GB of allocated memory and the maximum running time is 6 hours.
+The Docker container running the Julia transformation has 8GB of allocated memory, and the maximum running time is 6 hours.
 The container is also limited to the **equivalent** of 2 Intel Broadwell 2.3 GHz processors.

 ### File Locations